Shūjin e no Pert-em-Hru: Characters

-A photojournalist who has seen much of society's vices, and plays along with it.
+A photojournalist who blackmails women for sexual favors.
 While crossing the gas chamber with Otogi, he sees white powder drop from Otogi and realizes Otogi's real occupation.

 On the descent toward the bottom of the pyramid, he takes a picture of a statue, which he thought was a woman.
 Later, he gets hanged by a mummified woman in the exact place where he took the picture and dies if the player fails to notice him.